IvanVigor/Balanced_Graph_Partitioning/README.md

 ## Library installation Linux

-The code wast tested with Python 2.7.11 because igraph library is not compatible with Python 2.7+ versions.
+The code wast tested on Python 2.7.11 because igraph library is not compatible with Python 2.7+ versions.

 ### Requirements